Home Budget Decorating 101

 Before you start applying tiles, it's important to prepare the surface properly.
 Here's how:

-• Repair Any Damage: If there are any holes, cracks, or imperfections, patch them up with spackle or a similar filler.
+• Repair Any Damage -- Patch holes, cracks, or imperfections with spackle or a similar filler.
 Sand the patched areas smooth once dried.

-• Measure and Mark: Use a tape measure to determine the dimensions of your backsplash.
+• Measure and Mark -- Use a measuring tape to determine the dimensions of your backsplash.
 Mark the top and bottom boundaries with a pencil or painter's tape, and be sure to use a level to ensure straight lines.

 4. Install the Tiles